skyline146/go-id-generator/README.md

 ### `./cmd/test-client/client.go`

+Use the following command-line variable to specify number of requests per server:

+- `--requests`: Number of requests per 1 server, e.g. 200 requests * 4 servers = 800 total (default: `100`)

 To test the service, you need to run two instances of the server in separate terminals:

 1. **First Terminal:**